Motayassa/Motayassa/README.md

 - Object-oriented programming :door: in Python [[Example of a repository with my code]](https://github.com/Motayassa/OOP_in_Python)
 - Managing the GIT version control system
 - Basic HTML and CSS practices
+- Basic skill in relational database management (MySQL) :globe_with_meridians:
 - Did academic projects at school/university in Pascal, VisualBasic, C and C# (the syntax and base of these languages is not empty to me)
 - Use of MS Office :pushpin: